wyf7685/byterw/README.md

 If you need to build `byterw` yourself, you can follow these steps

-> Note: As the project uses C to implement some logic, building the module requires installing a C compiler locally
+> Note: As the project uses C++ to implement some logic, building the module requires installing a C++ compiler locally

 1. Install Python and configure environment variables